We value delivering a reliable supply of clean water in a timely manner.

 We value fiscal responsibility, sustainability and maximizing efficiency and productivity in our operations with a hands-on, straightforward, no-nonsense management approach.

-Irrigation Water Users - 24 hour stream minimum order.
+Irrigation Water Users - The TID board recently approved a change to our bylaw that addresses delivery of water for irrigation purposes that reflect the best practices identified by our ditchriders.
+The minimum order for a stream of water is 24 hours, but may be rotated between multiple parcels on the same lateral.
 If you have more than 2 pivots served from the same TID canal or pipeline, try to plan so you can rotate your streams instead of turning water on and off.
 Adjustments at gates take several hours to a day to come through and rotation minimizes our operational spill.
-Where possible, your ditchrider will also try to rotate with other water users, so try to work with your ditchrider to accommodate timing.
+Ditchriders will track the cumulative water use for all parcels managed by the same irrigator on a lateral.
+This allows easier transfer of water allocation between your parcels, working closely with the TID staff who actually know what you're running.
+Note that exceeding your allocation will result in a surcharge of $70/acre-inch, so make sure to stay within your allocation, or arrange for transfer from another TID parcel (sorry, no transfers from other districts/licenses).
+Where possible, your ditchrider will also try to rotate the stream (but not the allocation), to other water users, so try to work with your ditchrider to accommodate timing.
 Note that unrecoverable unused streams will be assessed against your annual allocation.

 Household and Rural Water Users - Although flows are much less than for irrigated water users, cumulative use can present issues.
 Ordering water, especially the first of the season is very important.
 Depending on the situation, alternate arrangements may be made with your ditchrider.